Bebersohl/v4/content/featured/CASSE/index.md

 showInProjects: true
 ---

-Up to the minute risk analysis tool that integrates many different layers of data with toggleable switches.
+Up to the minute risk analysis tool that integrates many different layers of data that can be mixed and matched.